Sudhanshushekhar6/Disease-Predictions/README.md

 ## License
 This project is licensed under the MIT License.
 ## Disclaimer
 This tool is designed to assist and not replace professional medical advice.
-Always consult a healthcare provider for clinical decisions.
+Always consult a healthcare provider for clinical decisions..